linrongbin16/gitlinker.nvim/README.md

     },
   },

-  -- different git web hosts use different urls, so we want to auto bind these routers -- note: the auto bindings will only work when `router=nil` in `link` API.
+  -- different web sites use different urls, so we want to auto bind these routers --
+  -- **note**:
+  -- auto bindings only work when `router=nil` in `link` API.
   --
   -- github.com: `/blob`
   -- gitlab.com: `/blob`